Primary Bone Cancer: Chemotherapy

 What is chemotherapy?

-Chemotherapy (chemo) uses anticancer medicines to kill cancer cells.
+Chemotherapy (chemo) uses strong medicines to kill cancer cells.
 The medicines are made to attack and kill cancer cells, which grow quickly.
 Some normal cells also grow quickly.
 Because of this, chemotherapy can also harm those cells.
 This can cause side effects.

 When might chemotherapy be used for primary bone cancer?